By Scott Bolthouse | The Huron Hub |

 Published March 5, 2019 — 3:30 p.m.

-The train cameras that drivers would use to see which railroad crossings are blocked or open in the township are back up and running after being shut down for upgrades.
+The train cameras that drivers use to see which railroad crossings are blocked or open in the township are back up and running after being shut down for upgrades.

 Here is a update from Everette Robbins, director of public safety: